rsksmart/RSKIPs/IPs/RSKIP219.md

 1. Reduce the minimum peg-in amount to half its current value.
 From 0.01 BTC to 0.005 BTC.
 2. Reduce the minimum peg-out amount to half its current value.
 From 0.008 RBTC to 0.004 RBTC.
-3. Define the minimum percentage of the total release value that the user should receive after paying fees.
+3. Define the minimum value that the user should receive after paying release transaction fees.
 4. Make minimum peg-out value inclusive (the amount to peg-out should greater than or **equal to** minimum value)

 ### Reduce the minimum peg-in amount to half its current value